-This course offers instruction in concepts, techniques, and assessments leading to proficiency in skills and activities used as treatment modalities in occupational therapy.
-Special emphasis is placed on the occupational therapy process within the context of the occupational performance model.
+This course offers instruction in concepts, techniques, and assessments leading to proficiency in skills and activities used as treatment modalities in occupational therapy (OT).
+Special emphasis is placed on the Occupational Therapy Assistant's role in the OT process.

 Prerequisite: Completion of previous semester courses with a grade of "C" or better.